-A notation of WD denotes official withdrawal from the University prior to the conference of a grade in the course.
+A notation of WD denotes an administrative withdrawal from the University (from all courses), instigated by the University, prior to the conference of a grade in any course.
+The WD grade confers no credit and is not calculated in the grade average.